 4. What is Vim used for?

-Vim is a highly configurable text editor built to enable efficient text editing.
-It is an improved version of the vi editor distributed with most UNIX systems.
+Vim is a highly configurable text editor built to enable efficient text editing, being an improved version of the vi editor distributed with most UNIX systems.